New Jersey Whistleblower Claims

 - Marketing drugs for uses that have not been approved by the FDA.

-Although employees incur great risk when acting as a whistleblower, they stand to gain financially from their honesty.
 An employer faces a civil penalty of $5,000 to $10,000 for each violation of the False Claim Act, while the qui tam plaintiff who initiated the action is entitled to 15 to 30 percent of that penalty – regardless of whether the sum is paid by court order or via settlement.
 Additionally, a prevailing party in a qui tam case who suffered retaliation in the form of demotion or termination is entitled not only to job reinstatement but also an award of double back pay.

 Retaliation For Employment Discrimination

 The New Jersey Law Against Discrimination (NJLAD) protects employees against employment discrimination based on certain protected classes, including pregnancy discrimination, sexual harassment in the workplace, age discrimination, race discrimination, and more.
 Employees who feel they have been discriminated against in the workplace can file a claim with the U.S. Equal Employment Opportunity Commission (EEOC).

 As with any other whistleblower claim, it is illegal for your employer to retaliate against an employee who complains about workplace harassment or discrimination, or files a claim with the EEOC.